intel/linux-npu-driver/docs/umd-testing.md

 ## Prepare npu-umd-test

-The npu-umd-test is not provided in release packages.
-It has to be built separately.
+The `npu-umd-test` tool is not included in the release packages and must be built separately.
 The build process is described in the [Installation Guide](overview.md#building-a-standalone-driver).
-If driver is already installed, you can build the npu-umd-test target only:
+If the driver is already installed, you can build only the `npu-umd-test` target:

 ```bash
 # Download a repository